Hackathon Rules

 Code of Conduct

-Seoul Tech Impact supports for inclusivity.
+Seoul Tech Impact supports inclusivity.
 We believe that every single person has the right to learn, code, and network in a safe and welcoming environment.

 Harassment can be words or actions that target someone's gender, age, looks, race, beliefs, or background.
 This includes sharing inappropriate images, threats, stalking, unwanted photos or recordings, causing event disruptions, or any unwanted touch or advances.
 If someone feels uncomfortable because of what you're doing, it's harassment.
 If you're asked to stop, do so immediately.